 Can foreigners buy land in Vietnam?

-No, foreigners cannot buy land as it’s theoretically ‘jointly owned’ by the people and controlled by the state.
+No, foreigners cannot buy land as it’s ‘jointly owned’ by the people and controlled by the state.

 Questions & Answers